 Happy Valentine’s Day to the person who stole my heart and never let it go.
-I love you more than ever, Jill, and can’t wait for more adventures with you.
+Even though I've never been good at Hallmark holidays, I want the world to know that I love you more than ever, Jill, and can’t wait for more adventures with you.

 Currently showing posts tagged Love

 Reflecting love — Manassas, Va., October 2017